 - Effective Communication Strategies

-The training will be held Tuesday and Thursday evenings beginning March 2nd, through Tuesday April 27th, 2021.
+The training will be held Tuesdays and Thursdays for the first 4 weeks and Tuesdays for the last 4 weeks, beginning October 11th, through November 29th, 2022.
 Each session begins promptly at 6:00 pm.

 Download the flyer for this series